Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Student provides multiple "document" files.
 The new tool opens Word and attaches the template and PT3 automatically so you have much less flexibility in handling a script which has been broken up.
 The correct solution is to ask him to resubmit using a single (but see above).
 If you wish to carry on you will need to find out or select (see below) the master file which the Tool selects for marking and then insert the contents of the other files before marking is started using a stand alone version of Word.
 Do not change the filenames as the e-TMA system tracks what it has sent and expects to receive - leave the other files there as well.
 The eTMA system does not care about the file extensions but it is very particular about the names of the files themselves, and will reject them if they are changed.
 File extensions are not currently tracked because .rtf files are converted to .doc files.
 Check it has all worked at the end.

-Selecting the Master File used by the e-TMA system:Some versions of the Marking Tool 2000 allow one to Right Click the student's name in the main window (next to where it said 'unmarked') to change the choice of document for the marks to go on - Note you have to save and close the marking tool and go in again before marking the document.
+Selecting the Master File used by the e-TMA system:Some versions of the Marking Tool allow one to Right Click the student's name in the main window (next to where it said 'unmarked') to change the choice of document for the marks to go on - Note you have to save and close the marking tool and go in again before marking the document.
 (Reported by Jana H.M.
 Colchester) .

-Checking what the student gets: A complete end to end check can be made by downloading the marked e-TMA from the e-TMA site and opening in Word Viewer - new Tutors should try this a few times.
+Checking what the student gets: A complete end to end check can be made by downloading the marked e-TMA from the e-TMA site and opening in Word Viewer or your word processor - new Tutors should try this a few times.
 Encourage the student to use the Word Viewer as there is great flexibility in Word on how "Reviewed" text is displayed and he may have a different setup!

 Read the Tips, Tricks and Advice files provided with updates: There are a number of problems awaiting fixes identified at any point in time.